My name is Sarah Kay Hoffman – A Gutsy Girl – and this is my story.

 I was miserable in my corporate suit and nylon hose each day.

 My stomach pain was horrendous.
 Sometimes the bathroom wasn’t close enough; other times I could only wish a bathroom break would hit.
-All along, my mouth was on fire; even talking was a chore.
+All along, my mouth was on fire; even talking became a chore.
+(Don’t worry, I didn’t let it stop me from the gift of gab.)

 Later in life (at the Institute for Integrative Nutrition) I would learn that healthy relationships like the one I had found with Ryan can make all the difference in healing or a lack thereof.